Air transports of heads of state and government: China

 An Air China Boeing 747 carrying Chinese leader Xi Jinping, getting a ceremonial escort by eight Pakistani JF-17 Thunder fighter aircraft in Pakistani airspace on a two-day visit in April 2015.

 Air transportation for the CCP general secretary, president, premier or other government officials of China is managed and operated by the 34th division of the People's Liberation Army Air Force.
 Six Boeing 737-300s, two 737-700s, and four 737-800s, as well as three Airbus A319s and ten Bombardier Challenger 800 are used for these missions.

 A Boeing 747-8I with Air China branding and registration B-2479 was converted and tested for exclusive use as head of state transport around 2016–2017.
 Although no official photos have been released, it is speculated that the interior is fitted with conference tables, private bedrooms, office suites, and more.
 A commercial Air China Boeing 747-4J6 has in the past been converted for international travel when necessary.
 The three 747-400 used for this purpose have the following registrations: B-2445, B-2447, B-2472.
-At least one of them are specially retrofitted during official use and returns to commercial service afterwards; however, since 2020, all 747-400s have officially been retired from government use and have since been converted to a permanent commercial airline configuration.
+At least one of them was specially retrofitted during official use and returned to commercial service afterwards; however, since 2020, all 747-400s have officially been retired from government use and have since been converted to a permanent commercial airline configuration.

 A secondhand Boeing 767-300ER was purchased by the Chinese government for use by the then Chinese leader and CCP general secretary Jiang Zemin in 2000.
 An international incident occurred in 2001 when the government claimed it had discovered 27 bugs embedded in the aircraft's interior.